 You’re thinking, “I inherited a house, what to do with this house?”
 Should I rent it?
 Should I sell it?
 How should I sell it?

 … we can help.

-We’re seasoned investors in Augusta real estate, and we’re looking to buy several houses each month in the Augusta California area.
+We’re seasoned investors in Augusta real estate, and we’re looking to buy several houses each month in the Augusta OK area.
 Every month we get calls from those who have inherited a house and are looking to sell the house… so the info below are some tips to help you navigate the process.

 I Inherited A House, What To Do Next?